metabase/metabase/docs/developers-guide-osx.md

     brew install clojure
     ```

 ## Building & Releasing the Mac App

 After following the configuration steps above, to build and release the app you can use the `./bin/osx-release` script:

 1. Make sure release is *published* on GitHub and release notes are ready.
 The script copies these for the update release notes.

+1. Make sure you're on the appropriate release branch locally.
+The script reads the version number from `./bin/version`

 1. Copy latest uberjar to the Mac App build directory